stoating/clojure-mcp-examples/README.md

-# Clojure MCP Connection Examples
+# Clojure MCP Connection Patterns

-A comprehensive demonstration of different ways to connect your LLM (especially Claude Desktop) with Clojure codebases using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
-This project showcases multiple architectural patterns for integrating Claude Desktop with Clojure development environments.
+A comprehensive demonstration of different architectural patterns for connecting your LLM (especially Claude Desktop) with Clojure codebases using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
+This project showcases multiple patterns for integrating Claude Desktop with Clojure development environments.

 ## 🎯 Project Overview

 This repository demonstrates **four different connection patterns** for integrating Claude Desktop with Clojure development environments:

-1. **Container + Proxy None** (`cont_proxy_none`) - Direct container connection
+1. **Direct Connection** (`patterns/direct`) - Direct container connection without proxy
-2. **Container + Proxy In Container** (`cont_proxy_in_cont`) - SSE proxy inside container
+2. **Container Proxy** (`patterns/container-proxy`) - SSE proxy inside container
-3. **Container + Proxy In Host** (`cont_proxy_in_host`) - SSE proxy on host system
+3. **Host Proxy** (`patterns/host-proxy`) - SSE proxy on host system
-4. **Virtual Machine + Proxy In VM** (`vm_proxy_in_vm`) - VM-based setup similar to SSE proxy inside container
+4. **VM Proxy** (`patterns/vm-proxy`) - VM-based setup with proxy inside VM

-Each example provides a complete, reproducible development environment using containers and the powerful [clojure-mcp](https://github.com/bhauman/clojure-mcp) library for seamless REPL integration.
+Each pattern provides a complete, reproducible development environment using containers and the powerful [clojure-mcp](https://github.com/bhauman/clojure-mcp) library for seamless REPL integration.

 ### 🔍 Focused Development with Selective Mounting

 One particularly interesting aspect of this containerized approach is that you can not only mount a full project, but also break larger projects into smaller parts and mount only specific subsections.
 This allows you to provide reduced context to your LLM, keeping it focused on the current area of interest in your codebase rather than being overwhelmed by the entire project structure.

-### 💡 Recommended Approach: SSE Proxy in Container
+### 💡 Recommended Pattern: Container Proxy

-Based on practical experience, running the SSE proxy inside the container (Pattern 2: `cont_proxy_in_cont`) tends to provide the smoothest workflow.
+Based on practical experience, running the SSE proxy inside the container (`patterns/container-proxy`) tends to provide the smoothest workflow.
 This approach keeps Claude's responsibility minimal - simply pointing Claude to a ready endpoint that's prepared for immediate interaction.
 The container handles all the complexity internally, presenting Claude with a clean, standardized HTTP/SSE interface.

 ## 🚀 Three Command Startup